 - Mudrick Capital Acquisition Corporation II, a SPAC sponsored by Mudrick Capital, in its pending $1.3 billion business combination with The Topps Company, Inc.

-- Providence Strategic Growth in its acquisition, together with Blue Star Innovation Partners, of PatientNOW
+- Providence Strategic Growth in its acquisitions of SchoolStatus LLC, a majority stake in Dental Intelligence, Inc. and, together with Blue Star Innovation Partners, of PatientNOW

 - Quest Diagnostics Inc. in its acquisition via a 363 asset sale of certain assets of True Health Diagnostics and its parent, THG Holdings